 New in 2026: High earners must put catch-up money in Roth accounts

-Another forthcoming change implemented by the SECURE Act 2.0 is a requirement that catch-up contributions by high earners be put in a Roth account.
+Starting in 2026, the SECURE Act 2.0 is requiring that catch-up contributions by high earners be put in a Roth account.
 That means those catch-up contributions will be after-tax dollars—unlike the pre-tax contributions typically made to traditional 401(k) and 403(b) plans.
 So while you'll have to pay taxes on your contributions when you put the money in your account, your qualified withdrawals after reaching age 59½ will be tax-free.*

-The new rule takes effect in 2026.
-Starting then, if you earned more than $145,000 in the previous year, any catch-up contributions you make must be put into a
+The new rule states that as of 2026, if you earned more than $150,000 in the previous year, any catch-up contributions you make must be put into a

 IRA catch-up max indexed to inflation